marandaz/readme-generator/README.md

 ## Usage

-The Readme Generator is geared towards making devopment easier for the contributing dev while concurrently creating a standardized format for future repositories or projects.
-This is a command-line application that dynamicaklly generates a README.md file from user input using inquirer.
+The project uses inquirer and fs to create a standardized readme.
+To use this, you will need to use node.js.
+Once running in your terminal, you follow the prompts.
+The responses to the questions are compiled to create a robust collection of information used when your readme is generated.
 Click the image below for a step by step walk through.
 <br>
 [![Example README using this app](./assets/readme.png)](https://youtu.be/n6MXNhV-ZuM)